 "What the matter?
 Let's face this together."

 Still no answer, but I held my ground.
 The chirps of birds singing outside the windows, the sound of coffee perking in the lounge across the hall, and the large wall clock ticking, each underscored the stifling hush in the room.

 In the sea of dazed, glistening eyes, Monique Jobert's brow furrowed, and her eyes squinted as she met mine.
 The newest member of the professionals, she opened her mouth as if to speak but turned her head instead.

 "Tell me, Mrs. Jobert.
 Maybe I can help."

-The ocean of nodding heads, lowered eyes, and taut lips betrayed the existence of emotional undercurrents running deep in each of them, like the Mississippi River herself as she rolled through town to the Gulf of Mexico.
+The ocean of nodding heads, lowered eyes, and taut lips betrayed the existence of emotional undercurrents running deep as the Mississippi River herself as she rolled through town.
 My heart ached.
 Faculty members learned to rejoice in the smallest victories.
-This would have been a badly needed win to keep them going.
+That would have been a badly needed win to keep them going.

 "The police reported they obtained contraband from his pocket," I verified.